Frequently Asked Questions

 What is online learning, aka distance education?

-The Grove (CVDL) is one of fifty-four public distance education schools in the province of British Columbia.
+The Grove (CVDL) is one of many public distance education schools in British Columbia.
 These schools are under the direction of the B.C.
 Ministry of Education.
 The Grove (CVDL) is licensed and accredited by the provincial government.
-The Grove (CVDL) offers programs and courses that have been developed by Open School, Western Canadian Learning Network, and locally by SD79 BC certified teachers and are augmented by direct teacher input in support of the K-12 B.C. curriculum.
+The Grove (CVDL) offers programs and courses personalized to the student’s interests and passions (such as independent-directed studies and self-directed studies); we also offer courses developed by Open School and Western Canadian Learning Network (online through Brightspace); lastly, we have courses and programs that are locally by SD79 BC certified teachers.

 What is the School Calendar for this year?